villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 [1, 4, 9, 16, 25]
 ```

 Defining functions with multiple patterns is common practice in Elixir programming.
-The idea is to rule out cases on as high a level as possible, leaving the function with less clutter, so they can focus on expressing their behavior instead of performing checks on their inputs.
+The idea is to rule out unapplicable cases as early as possible, in order to leave functions with less clutter, so the functions can focus on expressing their behavior instead of performing slicing of their inputs.

-The latter definition of `square_list/1` multiplies the head of the list with itself, and prepends the result to the result produced by a recursive call to the same function `square_list/1`.
+The latter definition of `square_list/1` multiplies the head of the list with itself, and prepends the result to the result to a tail part of a list produced by a recursive call to the same function `square_list/1`.
 The recursive call can now match against either of the functions by the same name.

 ```elixir
 defmodule ListOps do